evanwappel/conference_central/README.md

 [6]: https://developers.google.com/appengine/docs/python/endpoints/endpoints_tool

-Project Motivation and Overview
+# Project Motivation and Overview

-Currently the Conference Central application is pretty limited - conferences have just name, description and date when the conference happens.
-But usually conferences have more than that - there are different sessions, with different speakers, maybe some of them happening in parallel!
-Your task in this project is to add this functionality.
-Some of the functionality will have well defined requirements, some of it will more open ended and will require for you think about the best way to design it.
+- Currently the Conference Central application is pretty limited
+- Conferences have just name, description and date when the conference happens.
+- Usually conferences have more than that - there are different sessions, with different speakers, maybe some of them happening in parallel!
+- My task in this project is to add this functionality.

+Some of the functionality will have well defined requirements, some of it will more open ended.
-You do not have to do any work on the frontend part of the app to successfully finish this project.
-All your added functionality will be testable via APIs Explorer.
+The frontend part of the app is not necessary to work on.
+All added functionality will be testable via APIs Explorer.

-You will have to submit your app ID, and text for the parts of the project that require explanation.
+## Tasks Required to Finish the Project

-Task 1: Add Sessions to a Conference
+# Task 1: Add Sessions to a Conference

 Overview

-Sessions can have speakers, start time, duration, type of session (workshop, lecture etc…), location.
-You will need to define the Session class and the SessionForm class, as well as appropriate Endpoints.
+- Sessions can have speakers, start time, duration, type of session (workshop, lecture etc…), location.
+- I will need to define the Session class and the SessionForm class, as well as appropriate Endpoints.
-You are free to choose how you want to define speakers, eg just as a string or as a full fledged entity.
+- Free to choose how I want to define speakers, eg just as a string or as a full fledged entity.

-Define the following Endpoints methods
+Endpoints

 getConferenceSessions(websafeConferenceKey) -- Given a conference, return all sessions getConferenceSessionsByType(websafeConferenceKey, typeOfSession) Given a conference, return all sessions of a specified type (eg lecture, keynote, workshop)